Claude Skills: Custom AI Modules for Smarter Workflows

 🔗 Official Sources:

-Anthropic’s Claude family of AI models continues to evolve — and the Claude Skills update marks a defining moment.
-These modular, customizable task packs adapt Claude to your workflow, whether you’re automating Excel reports, generating code reviews, or crafting brand‑consistent copy.
+Anthropic’s Claude family continues to evolve, and the Claude Skills rollout (announced October 16, 2025) is one of the more concrete steps so far toward a customizable, agentic Claude.
+Skills are modular task packs that adapt Claude to your workflow, whether you’re automating Excel reports, generating code reviews, or crafting brand‑consistent copy.

-The 2025 Claude suite — Haiku 4.5, Haiku 4.5 Turbo, Sonnet 4.5, and Opus 4.1 — works together to deliver scalable intelligence across individual, team, and enterprise levels.
-Combined with Skills, Workspaces, and Memory, Claude is no longer just a chat model — it’s an extensible AI platform.
+In October 2025 the lineup spanned Haiku 4.5, Sonnet 4.5, and Opus 4.1 — covering individual, team, and enterprise use cases.
+Combined with Skills, Workspaces, and Memory, Claude is positioning itself as an extensible AI platform rather than a single chat model.

 What Are Claude Skills?